Skip to content

 Required Minimum Distributions are federally mandated withdrawals from traditional retirement accounts, including IRAs, 401k accounts, 403b accounts, 457b accounts, TSP plans, and other tax-deferred vehicles.
 The IRS taxes these withdrawals because they contain money that previously grew tax-deferred.
 Once you reach the RMD age, you cannot leave the funds in the account indefinitely—the IRS requires a portion to be withdrawn each year.

 The age at which RMDs begin is determined by federal law.
 Once your first distribution is due, the amount you must withdraw each year is calculated using your account balance from December 31 of the previous year and your IRS life expectancy factor.
 As your balance fluctuates and as you age, your RMD amount adjusts annually.
-If you want to understand how these qualified accounts function, review How Does an IRA Work?
+If you want to understand the mechanics behind qualified retirement accounts before RMD age, review How Does an IRA Work? to see how contributions, growth, and taxation function prior to distribution.

 How RMDs Affect Your Retirement Income

 For many retirees, RMDs become a primary source of taxable income.
-Even if you don’t need the money, the IRS requires the withdrawal, and the distribution is added to your taxable income for the year.
-This additional income can influence your tax bracket, Social Security taxation, Medicare premiums, and your overall retirement strategy.
-For individuals who prefer stability, many use RMDs as part of a structured income plan alongside guaranteed annuity payouts.
-You can review how annuities behave in retirement here: How Annuities Are Taxed in Retirement.
+Even if you do not need the money to cover living expenses, the IRS requires the withdrawal, and the distribution is added to your taxable income for the year.
+This additional income can influence your tax bracket, Social Security taxation, Medicare premiums, and overall retirement strategy.

 Coordinating RMDs With Annuities